Timer#

 Callback – Trigger functions after a delay.

-event – Calls a function after a specified number of milliseconds, with optional arguments.
+event– Registers a function to be called after a specified number of milliseconds.

 Constructor - Create a Timer to track time.